DataDog/datadog-operator/docs/custom-operator-image.md

-# Customer Operator container images
+# Custom Operator container images

-When adding a customer secret backend implementation or adding a CA certificate, for example, you may need to build a customer Operator image.
+When adding a custom secret backend implementation or adding a CA certificate, for example, you may need to build a custom Operator image.

 ## Add a Certificate Authority (CA) certificate